javarb/notes/sessions/2019/january/session_23.md

 - When using kanban method consistency is more important, first we achieve a consistent behaviour and after we can increase values.

-- Was introduced the cocept of retrospective, we made a feedback session to see what happened during the week and what could be improved.
-Also was adviced to me that not always is needed to say or answer something to all that is said, that means one could just remain silent during feedback time.
+- Was introduced the concept of retrospective: A feedback time to speak about what happened during the week and what could be improved.
+Still this isn't required to speak during a retro, is good to do so.

 - If we have big values for a task a good aproach could be to split in smaller tasks.
 Generally, If a task have a number of 8, we split it.
 If 5, we consider to split and if tasks are 1, 2 or 3, this is fine.